 This Project Serves as an umbrella for the several genomes and transcriptomes that we are sequencing and assembling at the University of Memphis, or in collaboration with colleagues elsewhere.
 The project as a whole seeks to produce genomic resources that facilitate studies in beetle comparative genomics and evolution.
 However, each constituent project has its own goals.

 Dr. McKenna is a collaborator on the 1,000 Insect Transcriptome Evolution (1KITE) Project and a contributor to the 1KITE beetle subproject (see: www.1kite.org/).
-We are part of the Insect 5000 Genomes (i5k) Pilot Project (www.arthropodgenomes.org/wiki/i5K), through which Dr. McKenna is coordinating the Asian longhorned beetle genome project.
-We are also contributing to several other beetle genome projects through i5k, the University of Memphis Feinstone Center for Genomics, the 1K Weevils Project, and other collaborations.
+He is part of the Insect 5000 Genomes (i5k) Pilot Project (www.arthropodgenomes.org/wiki/i5K), through which he is coordinating the Asian longhorned beetle genome project.
+He is also contributing to several other beetle genome projects through i5k, the University of Memphis Feinstone Center for Genomics, the 1K Weevils Project, and other collaborations.
 Genome sequencing and assembly in the McKenna Lab is supported in part by grants from the U.S. National Science Foundation, U.S. Department of Agriculture, the FedEx Institute of Technology and the University of Memphis College of Arts and Sciences.
 The following is a summary of two of these genome sequencing projects:

 The Asian longhorned beetle (Anoplophora glabripennis; ALB) genome project is a collaboration between the McKenna Lab and i5k, which is based at the Baylor College of Medicine Human Genome Sequencing Center.
-Genome sequencing, assembly, annotation and manual curation of the ALB genome is now complete, and we are currently writing summary papers.
-Dr. McKenna has established a consortium of >50 collaborators worldwide in association with this project.
+Genome sequencing, assembly, annotation and manual curation of the ALB genome are now complete, as are several summary papers, including the main ALB genome project summary paper (published in Genome Biology).
+A consortium of >70 collaborators was established in association with this project.
 Some of the genes and topics under study include: DNA methylation, genome structure, the RNAi pathway, CYP450’s, cuticle genes, germline genes, genes involved in diapause and stress tolerance, chemoperception, detoxification, and phytophagy and digestive physiology.